Lucy Ewing: Storylines

-When the show started, she was the show's teenaged troublemaking, confused vixen and involved with ranch foreman Ray Krebbs, who would later turn out to be her uncle.
+When the show started, she was the show's teenaged troublemaking, confused vixen and involved with ranch foreman Ray Krebbs, who later turned out to be her uncle.
 She would skip school and spend her time with him in the hayloft.
 Eventually, they were caught by her uncle Bobby's young bride, Pam.
 If Lucy would start going to school, Pamela would not tell anyone about them.
 However, briefly, Lucy got the upper hand by framing her math tutor for sexual assault.
 In exchange for clearing him, she wanted Pamela to lie for her and tell her grandparents she was doing well in school.
-However the plan backfired and Lucy was made to finish school.
+The plan backfired, however, and Lucy was made to finish school.

 After Ray decided to end things with Lucy, she fell in love with Kit Mainwaring, a man her own age.
 They were briefly engaged in 1979, but they ended their relationship after Kit revealed to Lucy that he was gay.
-When Valene and Gary remarried in the same year and moved to the Californian suburb of Knots Landing, Lucy went to visit them with the possibility of living with them permanently.
+When Valene and Gary remarried in the same year and moved to the California suburb of Knots Landing, Lucy went to visit them with the possibility of living with them permanently.
 However, after spending a week with them in California, Lucy opted to return to Dallas.

 Shortly after, Lucy developed and overcame a drug problem.
-After quitting cold turkey, she developed a relationship with a young attorney named Alan Beam - unbeknownst to Lucy, one of J.R.'s flunkies - in 1979; they became engaged, and the engagement was broken when Lucy realized that she did not love Alan.
-For a short time after this engagement, she was involved with her literature professor, Greg Forrester, whom was married.
-Lucy married med student Mitch Cooper in 1981, but their goals in life differed; Mitch was from a poor background, but wanted to become a doctor, while Lucy had no goals.
-Lucy's wealthy background was a huge problem in their marriage, and after a few months of marriage they separated.
+After quitting cold turkey, she developed a relationship with a young attorney named Alan Beam—unbeknownst to Lucy, one of J.R.'s flunkies—in 1979; they became engaged, and the engagement was broken when Lucy realized that she did not love Alan.
+For a short time after this engagement, she was involved with her married literature professor, Greg Forrester.
+Lucy married medical student Mitch Cooper in 1981, but their goals in life differed; Mitch was from a poor background, but wanted to become a doctor, while Lucy had no goals.
+Lucy's wealthy background was a major problem in their marriage, and after a few months of marriage they separated.
 Lucy started modeling and became involved with psychopath Roger Larsen, her photographer.
 Roger became obsessed with Lucy and eventually kidnapped her, planning to force her to leave Dallas with him.
 However, Pam and Bobby rescued her.
 In quick succession in 1982, Lucy divorced Mitch, but realised she was pregnant with Roger's baby after he had raped her, and she had an abortion.